Nehemiah Chapter Six

 Nehemiah 6:11

-But I said, 'Should a man like me run away?
-Or should one like me go into the temple to save his life?
-I will not go!
+I replied, “Should a man like me run away?
+Can a man like me go into the temple to save his life?
+I refuse to go in.”

 Nehemiah refused to give in to the fear tactics of the devil.
 By faith, he stood on what God had told him and he trusted God to protect him as he did God's work.
 We can and should be just as solid in our trust of God as the God that we serve is the same now as He was back in these days.